 - Residential streets - three to four times a year.

 The city cleans sidewalks next to main arterials once a year.
-Residents are asked to maintain sidewalks adjacent to their properties.
+Residents and property managers are asked to maintain sidewalks adjacent to their properties.